 Advice For Travellers

-We strongly advise you to check your requirements at least three months before travel, as sometimes a course of up to three vaccinations is needed, which will take several weeks.
+Travel questionnaire`s must be submitted at least three months before travel, as sometimes a course of up to three vaccinations is needed, which will take several weeks.
 It is your responsibility to ascertain which vaccinations (and, if relevant, anti-malaria tablets) you need, and also to inform yourself fully of recommended safe travel precautions.

 - Diphtheria, tetanus & polio (combined)